Pediatric Rehabilitation Medicine Fellowship

 Year 2: The second year of the fellowship will focus on increasing the depth and breadth of skills needed to be an independent pediatric rehabilitation practitioner.

-A third of the fellow's time will focus on care of children on the inpatient rehabilitation unit, with a third of their time in the outpatient clinics and a third of the time in a combination of both.
-Specialty clinics include cerebral palsy, seating, spina bifida, neuromuscular, neuro-oncology, surgical tone management, brachial plexus, arthrogryposis, EMG, ortho-rehab, spinal muscular atrophy, general rehabilitation and sports medicine.
+Throughout the 2 years, a third of the fellow's time will focus on care of children on the inpatient rehabilitation unit, a third of their time in the outpatient clinics and a third of the time in a combination of consults and research.
+Specialty clinics include cerebral palsy, spina bifida, neuromuscular, neuro-oncology, surgical tone management, brachial plexus, arthrogryposis, EMG, ortho-rehab, spinal muscular atrophy, general rehabilitation and sports medicine.